Autoscaling based on ALB metrics

 Secret

-Note: Make sure you have given permission to the user to create a load balancer and autoscaling it.
+Note: Make sure you have given permission to the node group to create a load balancer and autoscaling it.

 KEDA configuration